What the Law Says

 In other cases, the law sets out the minimum sentence that must be given for a particular crime or offender.
 For example, if someone over the age of 18 is convicted in the High Court of a third drug trafficking offence, the law says that they must be sentenced to a minimum of at least seven years’ imprisonment.

 Criminal cases are dealt with in different courts depending on how serious they are.
-It is up to the Crown Office to decide which court a case will be heard in.
-Maximum penalties are set by law for each court.
+It is usually up to the procurator fiscal (the prosecutor) to decide what court a case will be heard in.
+Maximum penalties are set by law for each court a case will be heard in.
+A sheriff court can hear summary (less serious) or solemn (more serious) proceedings.

 Guideline Judgments by the High Court